Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-3. The standard training time for doctoral level (calculated from the effective date of the decision to recognize the doctoral student to the time the thesis is approved by the professional unit) for those with a master\'s degree is 03 years; for those without a master\'s degree is 04 years.
+3. The standard training time for doctoral level (calculated from the effective date of the decision to recognize the doctoral student to the time the thesis is approved by the professional unit) for those with a master's degree is 03 years; for those without a master's degree is 04 years.
 4. PhD students are allowed to extend their training period when there is a legitimate reason, but the total training period does not